Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 I was shocked to see that the Unlearn model had the exact same accuracy as the SAE model, so I checked the the predictions of each model and found that they were both naively predicting “ A” for every question.
-Unfortunately, that meant I can’t infer anything about the robustness of unlearning from their performance.
+Unfortunately, that meant I couldn’t infer anything about the robustness of unlearning from their performance.

-It seems like the degradation of the SAE reconstruction damages the model’s capabilities to the point where it can’t coherently answer Q&A style questions.
-Alternatively, the questions may simply be too difficult.
-Claude’s often composed questions with two plausible harry potter answers, rather than one unambigously relevant harry potter answer.
+What happened here?
+My first guess is that the degradation from the SAE reconstruction damaged the model’s capabilities to the point where it can’t coherently answer Q&A style questions.
+Alternatively, the questions may have simply been too difficult for the model in general.
+Claude’s often composed questions with two plausible Harry Potter-related answers, rather than one unambigously relevant Harry Potter answer and one clear wrong answer.
 That’s good for human trivia, but it might be too tough for Gemma, considering the base model’s capabilities.
 In my initial exploration, I saw that even the baseline model had trouble correctly completing facts about Harry Potter occasionally.
-Lowering the difficulty may make it easier to see the gradations of knowledge decay.
+Lowering the difficulty may make it easier to parse gradations of knowledge decay.

-Similarly, a simpler tasks like “choose the term related to Harry Potter A.{term} B.{term}” might give us the data we want while being easier for the model to handle.
+A simpler tasks like “choose the term related to Harry Potter A.{term} B.{term}” might give us the data we want while being easier for the model to handle.

 # Discussion